Table of Contents

 Platform-specific guides

-The use of cameras and input extensions is closely related to the platform.
-Please refer to the following guides for development based on your target platform:
+Camera and input extension usage is platform-dependent.
+Refer to the following guides based on your target platform: